 - All locomotive entries are expected to work!
 Evidence that your loco works would be beneficial.
 Similarly, rolling stock that won’t roll will be discounted by the judges.

-- Please bring along an appropriate length of track to display your model on.
+- Please bring along an appropriate length of track on which to display your model.